 For example, location-based costs which could make ROI untenable may include:

-- The need to improve existing grid infrastructure prior to installation in order to meet fast-charge station demand
+- The need to improve existing grid infrastructure prior to installation in order to meet rapid charging station demand

-- A costly connection to the grid owing to an excessive distance between the substation and fast-charge station site
+- A costly connection to the grid owing to an excessive distance between the substation and rapid-charge station site

-- A costly preparation of the site owing to sub-optimal ground conditions (i.e., the land requires draining or stabilizing)
+- A costly preparation of the site owing to sub-optimal ground conditions (i.e., the land requires draining or stabilising)

-- The need for expensive roadworks, such as the development of on- and off-ramps for DC fast-charging sites located beside highways, freeways, and motorways, etc.
+- The need for expensive roadworks, such as the development of on- and off-ramps for DC rapid-charging sites located beside motorways.

 Comparing ROI lead times for each prospective location